Why should my organization get Foresight?

 Validation: Does the system allow validation of fault by viewing the raw signal processing waveforms/component details?

-Certifications – is the system STC certified?
+Certifications – is the system STC certified and can the provider show you the certificates?

 Will I need experts to interpret the data or can I do it myself?